jjmschofield/Runner/README.md

   * Alternatively you could bycrpt passwords into the users.users table (but seriously, get some off the shelf OAuth so that you don't have to handle passwords)
   * Finally get the user to sign in via the IdPs STS, then start making use of the resultant JWT
   * For requests where a user is requesting access to get or update their own data, authorization can very easily be achieved by not requesting the ID as a part of the query or post and instead infering it directly from the JWT.
 Your private/public key signing of the JWT will protect you from fiddling.
+* Test coverage is very low
+  * The majority of `/src/server/lib` is covered with unit test, however the client application as no coverage and the inidividual services and stored procudures also have no coverage
+* There are no integration tests
+* There is no Swagger API documentation
+* There are a lot of linting errors
+* The solution has not been peer reviewed and could probably do with a few refactors
+* Levels of abstraction could be improved especially shorthand syntax used to save time at the cost of future readability

 ## Design Decisions
 * One repo